 Table of Contents

-Daniel Soars teaches in the Divinity department at Eton College, UK.
-He received his PhD from the University of Cambridge, UK, for a comparative theological enquiry into the distinctive relation between the world and God in Christianity and Hinduism.
+Daniel Soars teaches in the divinity department at Eton College, UK.
+He received his PhD degree from the University of Cambridge, UK, for a comparative theological enquiry into the distinctive relation between the world and God in Christianity and Hinduism.

 Nadya Pohran received her PhD degree from the University of Cambridge, UK.
 She is a cultural anthropologist currently working as a part-time professor and applied anthropologist, whose research explores existential belonging, interreligious relations, and the interdisciplinary conversations between anthropology and theology.